InvisOn/Nutrient-Tracker/README.md

 ---

+- [ ] Read on How React Works, then React Native, Then React Native Expo.
+OR some such.
+Read it all.
+- [ ] Learn about managing state [Managing State – React](https://react.dev/learn/managing-state)
 - [ ] learn more about the DOM [Introduction to the DOM - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction#fundamental_data_types)
 - [ ] read
   - [ ] [How and when to force a React component to re-render - LogRocket Blog](https://blog.logrocket.com/how-when-to-force-react-component-re-render/)